MikaelMayer/hyde-build-tool/CONTRIBUTING.md

 ```

 ## TODO:

-* Editor
-* The input for `--watch` should be all the files and folders used in the build.
-Instrument fs with a recording version.
-* `--input` should accept a comma-separated list of folders and files

 * Once the lazy optimization for Update is ready, tasks could be defined as closures, e.g. all (), so that:
   * We can do partial builds (e.g. just a subsection of a website)